 Mixing Dextroamphetamine and Alcohol

-Dextroamphetamine is a central nervous system drug that is used to treat narcolepsy and ADHD.
+Dextroamphetamine is a central nervous system drug that is used to treat narcolepsy and ADHD (also known as Dexedrine).
 On the market, one may find this prescription stimulant drug listed under the name Dexedrine, ProCentra, or ZenZedi.
 Dextroamphetamine is a generic for Dexedrine.
 The CNS stimulant Dexedrine vs. dextroamphetamine show no real differences in its makeup.

 Dextroamphetamine is delivered in a capsule form in the classification of spansule.
 This means that dextroamphetamine is designed to be a sustained release drug.
 Due to its make-up, dextroamphetamine has a longer time frame to be effective.